-You must deal fairly with the company's security holders, customers, Clients, suppliers, communities in which we operate, other stakeholders and competitors.
-To preserve our reputation and relationship with stakeholders, do not engage in any illegal or unethical conduct.
+You must deal fairly with the company's security holders, customers, Clients, suppliers, other stakeholders and competitors.
+To preserve our reputation and relationship with stakeholders, do not engage in any illegal or unethical conduct when dealing with stakeholders or competitors.